iot-dsa-v2/dslink-java-v2-savvy/README.md

     - Change the license if necessary.
     - Provide an overview of the link's purpose.
 Keep the text linking to the DSA overview and core SDK for context.
-    - Remote this section (Creating a New Link).
+    - Remove this section (Creating a New Link).
-    - Update the Link Architecture.
+    - Update the Link Architecture to match your node hierarchy.
-    - Update the Node Guide.
+    - Update the Node Guide accordingly.
     - Acknowledge any 3rd party libraries you use.
     - Maintain a version history.